-FAQs on Post-Arrival Financial Support [NEW]
+FAQs on Post-Arrival Financial Support for the PSR Program [Updated August 20, 2018]

 The Government of Canada is committed to ensuring that resettled refugees receive adequate settlement and financial support upon arrival to Canada.